kisinga/Dukahub/docs/VENDURE_CUSTOM_FIELDS.md

 # Vendure Custom Fields & Migration Playbook

-> Scope: Dukahub backend (`backend/`) on Vendure 3.4 / TypeORM 0.3.
+> Scope: Dukarun backend (`backend/`) on Vendure 3.4 / TypeORM 0.3.
 This doc captures the patterns that keep `npm run dev` happy locally and ensure migrations replay cleanly on the managed Postgres instance declared in root `.env`.

 ---